-Vonto powered by ASB is a mobile app that feeds you daily insights into your business performance by connecting data from your favourite business tools such as Google Analytics, Facebook and Shopify.
+Track your results by using tools such as Google Analytics, Facebook and Shopify, that will show you daily insights into your business performance.
 It helps you save time and make informed business decisions on the go.

 Social media is constantly evolving, with new platforms and features every week.
 Regularly re-evaluate your goals and experiment with new types of content on different networks.
 Every few months, step back and consider the big picture.
 Make adjustments for anything that is not working and try to recreate the things that are.

 Like any marketing strategy, social media should be carefully planned and well executed to avoid undoing all your time and effort.
 Pitfalls to watch out for include unfinished profiles, irregular posting, too much automated content, over-promotion and inconsistent messages.
 If something isn't working, ask yourself why - it may not be right for your audience, or there may be smarter ways of doing it.
 Mistakes are inevitable in any learning process, but research can help you avoid the ones made by others before you.

 Take some time to see how your competitors' are using their social media accounts.
 It'll help you know what you're up against.
 You can even see how they’re using advertising with Facebook, underneath the "Info and Ads" tab on any Facebook business page.
 Seeing the type of content and promotions that they share can give you marketing ideas, find your point of difference and communicate it.